tractusevents/Tractus.Ndi.SdlMonitor/README.md

 ## Running Monitor for NDI

-Download the release ZIP and extract it to your PC.
+Download the latest release from https://u.tractus.ca/nditoolbelt/mon_win_x64, extract it to your PC.
 Run `Tractus.Ndi.SdlMonitor.exe`.

 Note that you can launch multiple copies of this application.